trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 2 - Automated Log Classification with NLP/README.md

 - **Confidence Scoring**: Implemented methods to quantify prediction reliability for operational use
 - **Cross-validation Techniques**: Applied rigorous validation to ensure model generalization to new log patterns

+## Where Was AI Used? 🤖

+- **AI Used:**
+  Natural Language Processing (NLP) and machine learning classifiers (scikit-learn) were used to automatically classify logs into severity levels (INFO, WARN, ERROR).
+  Feature engineering and model training enabled accurate, automated log analysis.

+**AI Technologies Used:**
+- scikit-learn (text classification models)
+- NLTK, spaCy (NLP preprocessing)
+- Python (data processing, orchestration)

 ## References & Resources 📚

 ### NLP & Text Classification 📊